Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/text-extraction-with-azure-ai.md

 ## How to Use

 This strategy is applied when `.preset_ca` is appended to the file name of an uploaded file.
-For example, `cognigy.preset_ca.pdf`, where `cognigy` is the initial file name, `.preset_ca` is the preset to apply the New Chunk Strategy, and `.pdf` is the file extension.
+For example, `cognigy.preset_ca.pdf`, where `cognigy` is the initial file name, `.preset_ca` is the preset to apply the text extraction, and `.pdf` is the file extension.

 ### Metadata